hyttmi/howdy-unlock-keyring/README.md

 pip3 install keyring
 ```

-After that, just download this script and set your password to the beginning of the file where you can see line `password = "" ` and add the password between the double quotes.
+After that, just download this script, set it executable with `chmod +x unlock.py` and set your password to the beginning of the file where you can see line `password = "" ` (add your password between the double quotes).

+You can then add this script to your Gnome startup applications.